 Balanced diets, featuring plant-based foods, such as those based on coarse grains, legumes, fruits and vegetables, nuts and seeds, and animal-sourced food produced in resilient, sustainable and low-GHG emission systems, present major opportunities for adaptation and mitigation...

-According to the report, a global shift toward plant-based diets could reduce GHGs of the entire agriculture, forestry, and land-use sector by up to 88%—making it one of the most effective strategies to combat the climate crisis.
+According to the report, a global shift toward plant-based diets could reduce GHGs of the entire agriculture, forestry, and land-use sector by up to 88% (mitigation of up to 8 GtCO2eq yr-1 from total of 12.0 ± 2.9 GtCO2eq yr-1)—making it one of the most effective strategies to combat the climate crisis.

 This profound impact is due in part to the many serious environmental disruptions caused by factory farms.
 The industrialization of animal agriculture has withdrawn animals from pasture and created an unhealthy reliance on high-energy feed (mainly soy and maize).
 The sheer amount of feed needed to sustain current production of meat, dairy, and eggs has triggered mass deforestation around the globe—releasing stored carbon, eroding our soils, and degrading our lands.
 And with meat consumption on the rise, methane and nitrous oxide emission have surged, which warm the planet far more than carbon dioxide.